QuanDo2000/securityedu/docs/3/Web/IDOR/IDOR.md

 ### 3. Type of IDOR vulnerabilities
 ##### a.
 Encoded IDs
-Web developers frequently take the raw data and encrypt it before transmitting it from page to page via post data, query strings, or cookies.
-Encoding guarantees that the information will be understandable by the receiving web server.
-Encoding converts binary data into an ASCII string, typically using the padding characters a-z, A-Z, 0-9, and =.
-Base64 encoding is the most widely used encoding method on the web.
-However, attackers can decode this encoded string, change it into other user IDs, and encode it again using the base64.
-This way attackers can inject other users IDs to find IDOR vulnerabilities.
+These IDs come after the URL path will be encoded in many different ways, typically Base64.
+Attackers can easily decode it, put in another payload, and encode it again to send it to the server and access other users' resources.

 ##### b.
 Hashed IDs
-Same as encoded IDs, but hash value cannot be reverted.
-We can try to guess the pattern using the hash table, and then put the hash to change the user IDs.
+This technique is the same as Encoded IDs, but hashing making it more difficult because attackers need to use hash table to compare the hash of the IDs and then hash it again to put into the payload.

 ### 4. Practical examples(OWASP Juice Shop)
 In OWASP Juice Shop, login to the Admin account and click 'Your Basket' and intercept the request with Burp Suite.